Difference Between Margin vs Markup

 Key Differences Between Margin vs Markup

-Both Margins vs Markup are popular choices in the market; let us discuss some of the Margin vs Markup’s major Difference.
+Both Margins vs Markup are popular choices in the market; let us discuss some of the Margin vs Markup’s major Differences.

 - Gross margin is when you know both the selling price and the cost price and calculate the exact amount of profit.

-It can be calculated by using below’s formula.
+It can be calculated by using the below’s formula.